-Windows Administrators are not automatically granted RDB\$ADMIN privileges when connecting to a database (when Win_Sspi is enabled).
-The AUTO ADMIN MAPPING switch determines whether Administrators have automatic RDB\$ADMIN rights, on a database-by-database basis.
+Windows Administrators are not automatically granted RDB\$ADMIN privileges when connecting to a database (if Win_Sspi is enabled, of course) The AUTO ADMIN MAPPING switch now determines whether Administrators have automatic RDB\$ADMIN rights, on a database-by-database basis.
 By default, when a database is created, it is disabled.